lmoresi/lmoresi.github.io/_posts/2015-03-24-viscoelasticity-in-underworld.md

 If you want to try out these models, then you should first contact [Rebecca](mailto:rebecca.farrington@monash.edu).
 As usual, any problems should be addressed to the [underworld forum](https://underworldproject.org/forums/) first of all.

+The viscoelastic paraphernalia are not yet released in underworld 2.0 but this is a matter of revealing the C code to the python code rather than a major re-write so it's not a big deal and this paper will still be the best citation for the implementation.
+{: .notice}

 **Farrington, R.J., Moresi, L.N., Capitanio, F.A., 2014.
 The role of viscoelasticity in subducting plates.
 Geochemistry, Geophysics, Geosystems 15, 4291–4304. doi:10.1002/2014GC005507**

 ## Summary of the science results